The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Abstract

 \section{Abstract}

 \textbf{Introduction: }Artificial intelligence is already ubiquitous, and is increasingly being used to autonomously make ever more consequential decisions.
-Amid growing scrutiny of the use of narrow artificial intelligence and automated decision systems in sensitive domains such as criminal justice, there is concern about impacts on equity and justice.
-However, there has been relatively little research into the existing and possible consequences of their use in medicine and public health.
+Amid scrutiny of the use of narrow artificial intelligence (which means performing singular tasks) and automated decision systems in sensitive domains such as policing and education, there is concern about impacts on equity and justice.
+However, there has been relatively little research into the existing and possible consequences for population health and equity of their use in medicine and public health.

 \textbf{Method: }A narrative review of scholarly and grey literature was undertaken using a hermeneutic approach.
-The review explores current and future uses of narrow artificial intelligence and automated decision systems in medicine and public health, issues that have emerged, and longer-term implications for population health.
+The review explores current and future uses of narrow artificial intelligence and automated decision systems in medicine and public health, issues that have emerged, and longer-term implications for population health equity.

-\textbf{Results: }Accounts in the literature reveal a tremendous expectation on artificial intelligence to transform medical and public health practices, especially regarding precision medicine and precision public health.
-Increasingly frequent and prominent demonstrations of narrow artificial intelligence capability – particularly in diagnostic decision making, risk prediction, and disease surveillance – are stimulating a rapid expansion in adoption.
+\textbf{Results: }Accounts reveal a tremendous expectation on artificial intelligence to transform medical and public health practices, especially regarding precision medicine and precision public health.
+Increasingly frequent and prominent demonstrations of narrow artificial intelligence capability – particularly in diagnostic decision making, risk prediction, and disease surveillance – are stimulating a rapid expansion in adoption, spurred by the COVID-19 pandemic.
 Automated decisions being made about disease detection, diagnosis, treatment, and health funding allocation have significant consequences for individual and population health and wellbeing.
-Meanwhile, it is evident that issues of bias, incontestability, and erosion of privacy have emerged in sensitive domains where narrow artificial intelligence and automated decision systems are in common use.
+Meanwhile, it is evident that hazards including bias, incontestability, and erosion of privacy have emerged in sensitive domains where narrow artificial intelligence and automated decision systems are in common use, such as criminal justice and education.
 Reports of issues arising from their use in health are already appearing.

-\textbf{Discussion: }As the use of automated decision systems expands, it is probable that these same issues will manifest widely in medicine and public health applications.
-Bias, incontestability, and erosion of privacy are mechanisms by which existing social, economic and health disparities are perpetuated and amplified.
-The implication is that there is a significant risk that use of automated decision systems in health will exacerbate existing population health inequities.
+\textbf{Discussion: }As the use of automated decision systems expands in medicine and public health, it is probable that these hazards will manifest more widely.
+Bias, incontestability, and privacy erosion give rise to mechanisms by which existing social, economic and health disparities are perpetuated and amplified.
+Consequently, there is a significant risk that use of automated decision systems in health will exacerbate existing population health inequities.